 If you need help, you can go into any of these places and tell staff you need a safe place.
 They'll contact your family or carer to come and help.
 You can stay there until you feel better.

 You can register for the scheme by filling in our online form.
 You can still use the scheme if you haven’t yet registered.
 Once you’ve registered, we'll keep you up-to-date on events and let you know of any new Safe Places.

 Where to find Safe Places

-You can email the Barnsley Safe Places Team at email@example.com for an updated list of shops and business registered with the Barnsley Safe Places Scheme.
+You can email the Barnsley Safe Places Team at email@example.com for an updated list of shops and businesses registered with the Barnsley Safe Places Scheme.

 If you’re visiting a place outside Barnsley, it’s worth checking online if they're part of a Safe Places scheme.
 Just put the name of the town and the words ‘safe places scheme’ in your search.
 Nearby Safe Places include Wakefield, Sheffield and Leeds.

 How to become a Safe Place

 Shops and business in the Barnsley area can email the Barnsley Safe Places Team at firstname.lastname@example.org to ask for details.
 We’ll visit your premises and give advice and training as part of the scheme.

 Reporting hate and harassment

 If you’ve felt harassed, or have experienced a hate crime, find out how to report it here.